emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 # EMAN Requirements from RFC6988bis

-This section groups the inputs from the work on RFC6988bis [rfc6988bis-green].
+This section groups the inputs of the work of RFC6988bis [rfc6988bis-green].
 Currently they still include a lot of verbatim text from [rfc6988] which don't fit exactly in the granularity of the current GREEN WG charter.

+At this step the specifications made by the IETF, aka in WGs like EMAN, on energy managements focus mainly on SMI (aka MIBs) instead of YANG and cover neither the control nor energy efficiency.

+The goal is to enable the resuse pieces of the energy-related requirements of RFC6988 and to map them in a framework of YANG/Netconf for energy efficiency that might reuse "YANG Data Model for Hardware Management" {{?RFC8348}}, a conversion of former Entity MIB module, Entity Sensor MIB module, Entity State MIB modules.

-This section will groups the subsections requirements tables to get the consensus priority.
+TODO: This section will groups the subsections requirements in tables to prepare the room for establishing consensus priority.

 ## General Considerations Related to Energy Management